nico3333fr/CSP-useful/csp-wtf/README.md

 __WTF:__ nothing like this on the website.

-__Answer:__ might be related to this extension: https://github.com/niutech/comic-sans-replacer
+__Answer:__ might be related to this extension: https://github.com/niutech/comic-sans-replacer (see http://comicneue.com/)

 ---------------------------------------
 # data1.itineraire.info ?